-The disease is characterised by fever frequently accompanied by joint pain.
+The disease is characterised by fever and debilitating joint pain.
 Other common signs and symptoms include muscle pain, headache, nausea, fatigue and rash.
-The joint pain is often very debilitating, but usually lasts for a few days or may be prolonged to weeks.
-Most patients recover fully, but in some cases joint pain may persist for several months, or even years.
+Symptoms are generally self-limiting and last for a few days.
+Chikungunya fever is rarely fatal and most patients recover fully, but in some cases joint pain may persist for several months, or even years.

 Mode of transmission

-Chikungunya virus is transmitted to humans through mosquito bites.
-The vector Aedes aegypti is not found in Hong Kong but the other vector, Aedes albopictus is widely distributed locally.
-These mosquitoes can be found biting throughout daylight hours, though there may be peaks of activity in the early morning and late afternoon.
+Chikungunya virus is most commonly transmitted to humans through the bites of infected female Aedes mosquitoes.
+When a patient suffering from chikungunya fever is bitten by a vector mosquito, the mosquito may be infected and it may spread the disease by biting other people.
+The vector Aedes aegypti is not found in Hong Kong but the other vector, Aedes albopictus, is widely distributed locally.
+These mosquitoes can be found biting throughout daylight hours and there may be peaks of activity in the early morning and late afternoon.

-The incubation period is 2 – 12 days.
+The incubation period ranges from 2 to 12 days, commonly 3 to 8 days.

-Travellers returning from countries where the disease is endemic or an outbreak has occurred, and suffer from symptoms of the disease should seek prompt medical advice.
+Travellers returning from countries where the disease is endemic or an outbreak has occurred should seek prompt medical advice if develop symptoms of the disease.
 Currently, there is no specific antiviral drug treatment for chikungunya fever.
 Treatment is directed primarily at relieving the symptoms, including using anti-pyretics, analgesics and replacement of fluids.